These outdoor activities can get you a killer body—without setting foot in the gym.

 Calories burned per hour: about 200

 Anyone can jump up on a surfboard—staying up is the real challenge.
 Surfing is not just a great workout that'll tone your core, legs and arms, but it's also a powerful exhilarating experience.
-Be the envy of everyone on the beach this year with Bob Harper's Workout Plan.

 8 of 8All photos